-When viewed by the number of users, a proxy to represent the overall size of installation, organizations with the smallest user bases (0-500 users) were twice as likely to rely on external services than those of middle size (501-200 users) or large size (>2000 users).
+When viewed by the number of users, a proxy to represent the overall size of installation, organizations with the smallest user base (<500 users) were twice as likely to rely on external services than those of middle size (501-2000 users) or larger size (>2000 users).
 There were no detectable trends correlating the type of service (e.g., application managed services, third-party support) or number of engaged services with the size of the organization.

-Organizations with the smallest user bases were twice as likely to rely on external services.
+Organizations with 500 users or less were twice as likely to rely on external services.